centraldeperiodicos/template_tex_ciencia_e_natura/README.md

 $ git clone git@github.com:centraldeperiodicos/template_tex_ciencia_e_natura.git
 $ cd cnc-paper
 ```
+Once again, for now on the folowing steps are besed on your operating system.
+Every command below must be executed or terminal or command prompt.
+### Unix-like users:

 For first-time use of the files in this project, it is necessary to turn the `script.sh` executable.
 ```sh
 $ chmod +x script.sh